-"Wetlands" means those areas that are inundated or saturated by surface or ground water at a frequency and duration sufficient to support, and under normal circumstances do support, a prevalence of vegetation typically adapted for life in saturated soil conditions.
+"Wetlands" meanmeans those areas that are inundated or saturated by surface or ground water at a frequency and duration sufficient to support, and under normal circumstances do support, a prevalence of vegetation typically adapted for life in saturated soil conditions.
 Wetlands generally include swamps, marshes, bogs and similar areas.
 Wetlands are those areas identified and delineated by a qualified wetland specialist as set forth in the 1987 Corps of Engineers Wetland Delineation Manual.

-13.12.050 Applicability and exemptions.
+13.12.50 13.12.050 - Applicability and exemptions.

 This chapter establishes performance standards for stormwater conveyance, quantity and quality.
-Additional performance standards for erosion prevention and sediment control are established in OCMC 17.47.
+Pursuant to each of the subsections below, proposed activities may be required to meet the Additional performance standards for stormwater conveyance, stormwater quantity or stormwater quality. erosion prevention and sediment control are established in OCMC 17.47.

 - A. Stormwater Conveyance.
 The stormwater conveyance requirements of this chapter shall apply to all stormwater systems constructed with any development activity, except as follows: - 1.

-The conveyance facilities are located entirely on one privately owned parcel; and - 2.
-The conveyance facilities are privately maintained; and - 3.
+1. The conveyance facilities are located entirely on one privately owned parcel; and 2.

+- 2. The conveyance facilities are privately maintained; and - 3. - 3.
 The conveyance facilities receive no stormwater runoff from outside the parcel's property limits.